Light and fluffy Gingerbread Cheesecake Donuts - Fried brioche donuts filled with a spiced gingerbread cheesecake cream and coated in cinnamon sugar!

 - Yeast – I almost always only use Active Dry Yeast, but you can also use instant yeast in this recipe.
 If using instant yeast, there is no need to bloom or activate it in the wam milk.
 Just combine all of the ingredients into the bowl of your stand mixer and proceed as written.

-- Milk Powder – You can substitute for malted milk powder.
+- Dry Milk Powder – You can substitute for malted milk powder.
 Although it’s not the same thing as dry milk powder, I’ve had great results in the past.
 You can also omit it completely.

 - Rum - If you don't have rum, you can easily substitute with whiskey or omit completely.